Rugal/rugal.github.com/_posts/2013/2013-11-13-manually-install-gnome-extensions-step-by-step.md

 after the procedure above, just copy the whole folder into `~/.local/share/gnome-shell/extensions`
 But there will have no any changes, you need to restart the `gnome-shell`
 press `ALT` `F2`  to call the gnome-shell command window up, and input `r` which represent restart and press `enter`
-after a little bit of time, your gnome-shell's restart progress is finished.
+after a little bit of time, your gnome-shell  restart progress is finished.

 ##enable your extensions
 this time is easy to do with that, just use `gnome-shell-extensions-pref` or `gnome-tweak-tool` to enable that extension.